ml-archive/blog/source/_posts/2017-11-22-Challenges-when-making-Today-Widgets.md

 }
 ```

-You first need to create a new ```NSUserDefault``` object.
+You first need to create a new `NSUserDefaults` object.
 As you probably noticed we cannot use the default singleton instance, we have to create a custom suite instance for this to work correctly.
 The name is what you have set up in your app group.
-I then simply added a getter/setter property to set/fetch the latest string from this ```NSUserDefault``` object.
+I then simply added a getter/setter property to set/fetch the latest string from this `NSUserDefaults` object.

 ## Implementing Widget Data Manager

-Remember the ```isRequiredToUpdate``` property from the ```NSWidgetProviding``` step above?
+Remember the `isRequiredToUpdate` property from the `NSWidgetProviding` step above?
 The actual logic for this boolean would be the following

 ```
 final class WidgetViewController {